 The Radcliffe Line was published on 17 August 1947 as a boundary demarcation line between India and Pakistan upon the Partition of India.
 The Radcliffe Line was named after its architect, Sir Cyril Radcliffe, who was chairman of the Border Commissions.

-This line divided Punjab in two parts and then that created not just another country, but another Punjab too.
-If we look at pre-independence era, both Lahore and Amritsar has similar cuisine, yet they are distinctive.
+This line divided Punjab into two parts and then that created not just another country, but another Punjab too.
+If we look at the pre-independence era, both Lahore and Amritsar have similar cuisine, yet they are distinctive.
 They are rich, however food in Amritsar gets its richness because of cream and butter and food in Lahore has its richness because of slow cooking and generous use of cooking oil.

-It is said that the food in Punjab (Pakistan) has very distinct flavour even when they were part of Undivided India.
-I never got chance to visit Pakistan but have tasted their food while I was in Saudi Arabia.
-The slow cooking process and generous use of oil makes the food very different from what we now eat in Punjab.
-I have attended couple of events in past where I have eaten food from undivided Punjab and the experience was amazing.
-While the generous use of butter and cream makes food in Amritsar and other parts of Punjab, rich and delicious , the counterpart ( Pakistan ) relies a lot on slow cooking and generous use of oil.
+It is said that the food in Punjab (Pakistan) has a very distinct flavor even when they were part of Undivided India.
+I never got the chance to visit Pakistan but have tasted their food while I was in Saudi Arabia.
+The slow cooking process and generous use of oil make the food very different from what we now eat in Punjab.
+I have attended a couple of events in the past where I have eaten food from undivided Punjab and the experience was amazing.
+While the generous use of butter and cream makes food in Amritsar and other parts of Punjab, rich and delicious, the counterpart ( Pakistan ) relies a lot on slow cooking and generous use of oil.

-Vivanta By Taj, Dwarka which opened couple of months back , launched their specialty restaurant Indus Expess where food is inspired from undivided Punjab and result is you get to taste some amazing dishes.
-Restaurant was inaugurated by Maharaja of Patiala Captain Amarinder Singh , who was once chief minister of Punjab.
-He shared his experience as food lover.
+Vivanta By Taj, Dwarka which opened a couple of months back, launched their specialty restaurant Indus Express where food is inspired from undivided Punjab and result is you get to taste some amazing dishes.
+The restaurant was inaugurated by Maharaja of Patiala Captain Amarinder Singh, who was once chief minister of Punjab.
+He shared his experience as a food lover.
 I go to know that he is a great cook and very fond of eating.
 He also shared rare recipes of his family with the restaurant.

-You wouldn’t mind travelling all the way to Dwarka, Delhi to taste food from undivided Punjab – This place promises to take gourmet on a food of yesteryears – The food is robust with a premium on quality and purity – The diverse culinary influence of the undivided Punjab.
+You wouldn’t mind traveling all the way to Dwarka, Delhi to taste food from undivided Punjab – This place promises to take gourmet on the food of yesteryears – The food is robust with a premium on quality and purity – The diverse culinary influence of undivided Punjab.

 The fine dining Indian restaurant located at the lobby level and will be open for guests for dinner between 7 pm to 11 pm.